Investing

 | 30 | R720,000 | R4,560,000 |

+Read that again.
 After 30 years, your R720,000 in contributions has grown to R4.56 million.
 That's the power of starting early and staying consistent.
-The actual rate of return will fluctuate year to year, but the long-term average for a diversified equity portfolio has historically been around 10–12% per year.
+You don't need to be rich to start.
+You just need to start.

 Tax on Investments